How to Write a Sympathy Card - Words of Sympathy

 - Keep your message short.
 This is not the time to inform the recipient of all the news happening in your life.

-- This is not the time to explanation why you may not have written, called, or visited in a while.
+- This is not the time to explain why you may not have written, called, or visited in a while.

-- Families will often state a charitable organization for you to direct donations in the deceased name.
+- Families will often state a charitable organization for you to direct donations to in the name of the deceased.
 Do not send money in your card.

 - Avoid clichés such as: "I know how you feel," "You will get over this in time," "It's all for the best," "Time heals all wounds," or "It was his time to go".
 Phrases such as these do not take into account that the grieving process is unique to each person.
 Immediately after someone's death we may not be ready to "let go", "get over", or even be healed.
 It is best to leave this process in God's hands.

 - Avoid mentioning details of the person's death.
 The memories are fresh to the recipient and they do not need reminders.